SylEleuth/gruvbox-plus-icon-pack/.github/ISSUE_TEMPLATE/missing_icon.md

 ---

 <!--
-If You'll find a missing icon please open a new issue and give as much information as You can:
+Please give as much information as You can:

 1. If it's a program, please provide name and link to the website or repository page.
 2. If You can, find a link to the original svg icon.
-3. Output of the xprop and/or link to .desktop file (located in .local/share/applications folder).
+3. Link to .desktop file (located in .local/share/applications or /usr/share/applications folder) and output of the xprop.

+Issue should be only for one app.
+If You found more missing icons please open another issue.
 -->

 ## Program

 - name:
 - website:

 ## Original icon